How a Gay Friend Helped Her Accept Herself as a Lesbian

 Growing up in such a scenario, unaware of the existence of the queer community, made my childhood complicated, to put it mildly.
 Many called me a pervert, including me.
 Self-hate and shame go hand in hand for those who grow up in such oppression.
-I didn’t have any example to look up to or any ideals to follow.
-In the school I was tormented, called names for being ‘tomboyish’, ‘butch’.
+I didn’t have any examples to look up to or any ideals to follow.
+In the school, I was tormented, and called names for being ‘tomboyish’, and ‘butch’.

 Related reading: What is demi-sexuality and why you should know about it